calcsam/blog-draft/becoming-christlike.md

-*Given at my conference as a missionary, somewhere in Asia, January 2009*
+*Given at my first conference as a missionary, somewhere in Asia, January 2009*

 What is the relationship between the first principles of the gospel and Christlike attributes?
 We teach faith, repentance, baptism — how can this change people?